-The WFU Police staff is responsible for responding to reported emergencies and confirming the existence of a significant emergency or dangerous situation, sometimes in conjunction with campus administrators, local first responders and/or the national weather service.
+The WFU Police staff is responsible for responding to reported emergencies and confirming the existence of a significant emergency or dangerous situation, sometimes in conjunction with campus administrators, local first responders and/or the National Weather Service.

-In the event that an emergency or dangerous situation involving an immediate threat to the health and safety of students or staff exists on campus, University Police, and/or Communications and External Relations, after confirmation of the emergency by University officials, medical personnel, fire officials, city police or University Police officers on scene, determine the content
+In the event that an emergency or dangerous situation involving an immediate threat to the health and safety of students or employees exists on campus, University Police, and/or Communications and External Relations, after confirmation of the emergency by University officials, medical personnel, fire officials, city police or University Police officers on scene, determine the content of the message and will use some or all of the systems described above in the table to communicate the threat to the WFU Community.
+In addition to sending out the initial emergency notification, University Police and/or Communications and External Relations will send out any follow-up messages as appropriate.
+Follow-up messages will be sent through the same means as the initial notification (except fire alarm).

 Notification will be made by using some or all of the following methods depending on the type of emergency: WAKE ALERT SYSTEM.
-The WAKE ALERT has multiple components for emergency notification; text/phone notification, outdoor and indoor siren/voice alert, website, e-mail, voice mail, Twitter and the Weather and Emergency Phone Line (336-758-5935), additionally if deemed appropriate, face to face communication may be used to communicate emergency information.
+The WAKE ALERT has multiple components for emergency notification: text and phone notification, outdoor and indoor siren/voice alert, website, email, Twitter and Facebook.
+Additionally, if deemed appropriate, face-to-face communication may be used to communicate emergency information.
 Due to the size of the campuses, notifications will normally be sent out to all recipients.
-A segmented message may be sent to a select group, such as a Residence Hall if the recipients and message contents can be determined without delay.
+A segmented message may be sent to a select group, such as a Residence Hall, if the recipients and message contents can be determined without delay.
 The Police Supervisor on duty will determine if a segmented message is appropriate.
 WFU will, without delay, and taking into account the safety of the community, determine the content of the notification, and initiate the WAKE ALERT, unless issuing a notification would, in the judgment of the responsible authorities, compromise efforts to assist a victim, or to contain, respond to, or otherwise mitigate the emergency.